axibase/atsd/integration/spss/statistics/README.md

 ## Load Sample Data into ATSD

 1. Log into the ATSD web interface
-2. Open **Metrics > Data Entry**, select the 'Commands' tab.
+2. Open **Metrics > Data Entry**, select the **Commands** tab.
-3. Copy the [`series` commands](./resources/commands.txt) into the form and click Submit/Send.
+3. Copy the [`series` commands](./resources/commands.txt) into the form and click **Submit**.

 ![](./resources/metrics_entry.png)

-The commands contain the Consumer Price Index (CPI) for each category of items in a consumer's basket as well as a weight for each category in the CPI basket.
+The commands contain the Consumer Price Index (CPI) for each category of items in a consumer basket as well as a weight for each category in the CPI basket.
 The CPI is tracked from 2013 to 2017 and uses Year 2016 values as the baseline.
 Weight values are available for 2017.
 The underlying data is available in the following [Excel file](./resources/eng_e02.xls).

 To calculate the weighted inflation index we need to multiply the CPI of each category by its weight divided by 1000 and sum the products.